Charleston Roof Help

 Frequently asked questions

-Should I request help after the first leak?
+Should I request help after the very first leak appearance?

 What if the leak stopped once the rain ended?